 Skip to main content Skip to complementary content

-When you open an application, Qlik Cloud automatically selects an engine based on app size, reload memory usage, and available system resources.
+When you open an application, Qlik Cloud automatically selects an engine based on application size, reload memory usage, and available system resources.
 You can manually assign a larger engine to gain more control or improve performance.
-Manual assignments use Large app capacity.
+Manual assignments use Large application capacity.

 Engine types and sizes